tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

 - **Route 53** can be setup using **weighted policies** to redirect a little bit of traffic to the stage environment
 - Using **Beanstalk**, “*swap URLs*” when done with the environment test

+\* Elastic Beanstalk Deployment Process

+- Describe dependencies (`requirements.txt` for Python, `package.json` for Node.js)
+- **Package code as zip**, and describe dependencies
+- *Elastic Beanstalk will deploy the zip on each EC2 instance, resolve dependencies and start the application*

+\* *Elastic Beanstalk Cloning*

+- Clone an environment with the exact same configuration
+- Useful for deploying a “test” version of your application
+- All resources and configuration are preserved:
+  - Load Balancer type and configuration
+  - RDS database type (but the data is not preserved)
+  - Environment variables

+\* *Elastic Beanstalk Migration: Load Balancer*

+- After creating an Elastic Beanstalk environment, you cannot change the Elastic Load Balancer type
+- To migrate:
+  - 1. create a new environment with the same configuration except LB (can’t clone)
+  - 2. deploy your application onto the new environment
+  - 3. perform a CNAME swap or Route 53 update

+\* *Elastic Beanstalk Migration: Decouple RDS*

+1. Create a snapshot of RDS DB (as a safeguard)
+2. Go to the RDS console and protect the RDS database from deletion
+3. Create a new Elastic Beanstalk environment, without RDS, point your application to existing RDS
+4. perform a CNAME swap (blue/green) or Route 53 update, confirm working
+5. Terminate the old environment (RDS won’t be deleted)
+6. Delete CloudFormation stack (in DELETE_FAILED state)

 \* ***Elastic Beanstalk Extensions***

 - A zip file containing our code must be deployed to Elastic Beanstalk